 Djoser’s step pyramid complex marks a major evolution in ancient Egyptian building techniques.
 The improvement in materials and architectural skill is often attributed to his architect, Imhotep.
 He was a commoner who rose to the very top of Egyptian society with the posts of Vizier, high priest of Ptah, and “overseer of works”.
-Djoser was so pleased with his loyal service and exceptional talents that he had Imhotep´s name inscribed on the base of one of his own statues, a rare honour.
+Djoser was so pleased with his loyal service and exceptional talents that he had Imhotep’s name inscribed on the base of one of his own statues, a rare honour.

 The complex is surrounded by a huge limestone wall, 10.5 metres high and enclosing a massive 37 acres, built to resemble the serekh (palace facade).
-Thirteen false Doors were built into the wall, along with one true doorway, set in the south east corner.
+Thirteen false doors were built into the wall, along with one true doorway, set in the south east corner.
 From the entrance, a corridor with a stone ceiling carved to represent wooden beams runs west to the South Court.

 The Northern Mortuary Temple

 Located to the west of the Serdab and the House of the North, the North Temple is actually attached to the pyramid, and conceals an entrance to its underground corridors.
 In later times, the mortuary temple was placed to the east of the tomb (so that it would greet the sun).
-However, in Djoser’s reign the funerary cult was stellar not solar.
-As a result the mortuary temple is located to the north of the pyramid.
+However, during Djoser’s reign the funerary cult was stellar not solar.
+As a result, the mortuary temple is located to the north of the pyramid.

 The temple is one of the few buildings in the complex that is not considered to have a purely symbolic function.
-The doorway, in the eastern wall, is made of stone carved to resemble an open wooden door.
+The doorway in the eastern wall is made of stone carved to resemble an open wooden door.
 This effect can be found throughout the complex.